psu13/mutable-hakyll/posts/mechanics.md

 But, quantum mechanics, in some sense, can't tell you anything about "what happens" to the any single particle while it travels between the slits and the detector wall.
 The theory says nothing about it.

+This, I think, is the first great mystery of the theory.
+It's not so much that you can only compute and predict probabilities, there are many physical processes for which that is true.
+The real puzzle is that while the mathematics that I have hinted at above gets all the right answers, it does not appear to provide any insight into any actual physical process from which those answers can be derived.
+That is, your experiments always work, but it's never really clear what is "really going on" in the "real" world.

 Worse, as is well known, if you try and figure out what happens for yourself by (say) _looking_ at each one of the slits to see which way the photon goes ... the whole